 Determining the consumer group of pharmaceutical products is another controversial hot topic both in enforcement and registration proceedings of pharmaceutical trademarks.
-There are decisions that separate the trademarks prescribed pharmaceutical products from the non-prescribed ones by concluding the trademarks are used for non-prescribed goods target the consumer with average information and attention level.
-Also, there are decisions that conclude that independently from the prescription status, pharmaceutical goods affect on the health for which anyone with above-average attention.
-Also, there is a decision on vaccine-covered applications that concludes vaccines are administered in hospitals within the scope of a health plan and by very attentive health professionals.
+There are decisions which separates the trademarks prescribed pharmaceutical products from the non-prescribed ones by concluding the trademarks are used for non-prescribed goods target the consumer with average information and attention level.
+Also, there are decisions which conclude that independently from the prescription status, pharmaceutical goods effect on the health for which anyone has an attention above average.
+Also, there is a decision on vaccine covered applications that concludes vaccines are administer in hospitals within the scope of health plan, and by very attentive health professionals.
 These varied approaches result in varied decisions.